matthewfeickert/reproducible-ml-workflows/learners/setup.md

 +ProjectName="<a project name from your list>"
 ```

-### Verify that you can submit jobs to the OSPoon using HTCondor
+### Verify that you can submit jobs to the OSPool using HTCondor

 Follow the [OSPool documentation example](https://portal.osg-htc.org/documentation/htc_workloads/workload_planning/htcondor_job_submission/#overview-submit-jobs-to-the-ospool-using-htcondor).